 Garrett Bekker III

-Principal Research Analyst, S&P Global Market Intelligence
+Principal Research Analyst, Information Security at 451 Research, part of S&P Global Market Intelligence

 There is a lot of “buzz” around zero trust these days, mostly for its ability to provide superior security outcomes.
 Done properly, a zero-trust framework can help reduce phishing and ransomware attacks, make it harder for attackers to move laterally and escalate privileges, and generally help reduce an organization’s overall attack surface via more granular controls over who can access apps and resources.
 Central to a proper zero-trust stance is authentication, as well as device trust (device identity and device security posture), which jointly help reduce the risk of lost or stolen credentials.

 But as we discussed in a recent virtual roundtable with Banyan CTO Den Jones and 451 Research Principal Research Analyst Garrett Bekker, there is also a business angle to be considered that thus far has been underappreciated.
 For starters, zero trust can help with more effective work-from-home policies, in part by reducing reliance on legacy VPNs, offering more flexible access methods that support a greater number of remote/mobile workers with fewer resources.